regularmike/api-node/README.md

 ## About
 A node library for the ordr.in API
 See full API documantation at <a href="http://ordr.in/developers">http://ordr.in/developers</a>
+Also check out a working demo of all the api calls by running demo.js

 ## Installation
 The simplest way to install is with npm: